Children Entering the United States Unaccompanied: Section 3

 Facilities must provide regular updates to ORR regarding the mental and physical health of children in isolation.
 Children should continue to receive tailored services (educational, recreational, social, and legal services) when feasible.

-Care providers are responsible for procuring and maintaining records of health care services received by unaccompanied alien children while in their care.
+Care providers are responsible for procuring and maintaining records of health care services received by UC while in their care.
 Care providers must request records for all office visits (medical, dental, mental health), hospitalizations, radiology and lab results, and procedures.

-Care providers must maintain the children’s individual health files separately from the children’s case files, unless State licensing requirements dictate otherwise.
+Care providers must maintain the children’s individual health files separately from the children’s case files, unless state licensing requirements dictate otherwise.
 In addition, care providers must report health information to ORR as directed and retrieve records upon ORR’s request, even after a child’s release.
-Upon an unaccompanied alien child’s transfer to another ORR program, care providers must transfer with the child all medical, dental, and mental health records.
-Upon release from ORR custody, unaccompanied alien children are entitled to receive copies of their health records.
+Upon a UC’s transfer to another ORR program, care providers must transfer with the child all medical, dental, and mental health records.
+Upon release from ORR custody, UC are entitled to receive copies of their health records.
 At a minimum, all children at release must receive:

 - Initial medical screening documentation;